IAmRobotic/Wisdom-Bot/readme.md

 - Qdrant as the vector database
 - Gemini text-embedding-004 for embedding the original texts as well as user queries

-## License 📄

-This project is under the MIT License.
-See [LICENSE](LICENSE) for details.

 ---

-Built with Python, LlamaIndex, and ancient wisdom ✨
+Built with Python, LlamaIndex, Streamlit and ancient wisdom ✨